Arturia V Collection 11 🧻🧻🧻🧻

-For earlier versions go to this page to see the buff smurfs.
+For earlier versions please go to this page (to see the buff smurfs).

 Clip art is our friend.

-Clicking on the Advanced button opens up a subset of PigmentsArturia’s wavetable synthesiser.
-(I’d really like Pigments to have this colour scheme as well please Thank You).
-The wavetables and samples are limited to the theme of each plug in but still there’s a wide variety of sounds possible.
-The idea seems to be to confine Pigments to a single role and thus make for easier sound design.
-But you will eventually end up with quite a lot of instruments this way.
+Clicking on the Advanced button opens up a subset of PigmentsArturia’s complex synthesiser.
+The wavetables and samples are limited to the theme instrument of each plug in but still there’s a wide variety of sounds possible.
+The idea seems to be to confine each derivative to a single role and thus make for easier sound design choices.
+But you end up with seven different instruments this way, which forms barriers to cross breeding the sounds.
+Will that matter?
+We will see.
+I will add a toilet roll for the idea.

 The Arturia smurfs have been very busy in quality control.
-Some of the older keyboard have been rewritten and improved, including the CS80 and the two Prophets, which have been disconnected – no more hybrid.
-The Prophet VS now has many sound samples in the oscillators single waveforms in the oscillators which is a little closer to the Ensoniq.
-I can imagine that this was no easy task and the engineers were hard pressed to revisit these and come up with new keys.
-Good work!
-Even so I really think this is an 8.5 release – not a 9.
-Much effort is evident and all the old goodies are still there.
-But it’s probably coming now because of Superbooth than any other reason.
+Some of the older keyboards have been rewritten and improved in version 10, including the CS80 and the two Prophets, which have been disconnected – no more hybrid.
+The Prophet VS now has expandable single waveforms in the oscillators which is a little closer to the Wavestation.
+I can imagine that this was not a trivial task.

 2 comments